Seeking Emergency Care for Cardiac Arrest

 Immediate emergency care and performing life-saving CPR are the main treatment options for cardiac arrest.
 If you or someone you loved is experiencing cardiac arrest, it means the heart has stopped beating and needs to be restarted as soon as possible.

 A person in cardiac arrest will quickly lose consciousness, stop breathing, and will not have have a pulse.
 Call 911 or seek emergency treatment immediately.
 You can help save a person’s life by performing CPR or using an automated external defibrillator (AED) until emergency medical help arrives.

-Upon arrival at one of our Dignity Health Central Coast ERs, our doctors will provide cardiac arrest emergency treatment that personally provides for physical, mental, and spiritual needs.
-Trust us to deliver expert care for cardiac arrest throughout the Central Coast of California.
+Upon arrival at one of our Dignity Health St. John's ERs, our doctors will provide cardiac arrest emergency treatment that personally provides for physical, mental, and spiritual needs.
+Trust us to deliver expert care for cardiac arrest.

 Most cardiac arrests are caused by an abnormal heart rhythm, or arrhythmia.
 If you have this heart condition, you may have these signs or symptoms: